jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Exactly.

-**Bob**:and This will go on like a set of of yeah Russian dolls until ah you finally reach the boundaries of the system.
+**Bob**: and This will go on like a set of of yeah Russian dolls until ah you finally reach the boundaries of the system.
 And at every point, there is an encapsulation boundary that we cannot specify with the syntax of our dumb languages.

 Because our dumb languages say, well, public or private, and that's it.
 In that case, yes, you will be you will write tests at one level just outside of a context boundary for the internals of that context. but You will write that, and you will be calling methods that are public to you, but are private to the next layer out.

 **Jesse**: yeah Exactly. yep Yeah.
 Yeah.
 So, but but that, I think we're saying the same thing then.

-**Bob**:I think we're saying the same thing, yes.
+**Bob**: I think we're saying the same thing, yes.

 **Jesse**: So.
 Right.
 But by that logic, would you agree that, that sometimes then it is okay to test private methods because you're just going one level down just in the same way you did for any other high level of abstraction.

-**Bob**:Yeah, and then the language gets in the way.
+**Bob**: Yeah, and then the language gets in the way.

 **Jesse**: Like is there, is there some fundamental difference?

-**Bob**:You know, if you're doing Java or C sharp, it's hard to call a private method.
+**Bob**: You know, if you're doing Java or C sharp, it's hard to call a private method.

 **Jesse**: Right.

-**Bob**:You've got to do some trick.
+**Bob**: You've got to do some trick.

 **Jesse**: Right.

-**Bob**:So then you kind of elevate it and make it protected instead or package scope instead.
+**Bob**: So then you kind of elevate it and make it protected instead or package scope instead.

-**Bob**:And then that lets you call it as long as your test is in the right package, which is fine with me.
+**Bob**: And then that lets you call it as long as your test is in the right package, which is fine with me.
 I don't, I don't mind that, but there are people who would say, Oh, oh heavens no, you've made it package scope and it really should be private.
 Well, I can't call it if it's private.

 **Jesse**: Right.
 Yeah.

-**Bob**:So, yeah, okay.
+**Bob**: So, yeah, okay.

 **Jesse**: Yeah, I agree.
 Okay, okay, so that's good.
 All right, so I want to move now to professionalism, which is a completely different topic, and it's it's probably the most fun topic I think we could be talking about here.

-**Bob**:OK.
+**Bob**: OK.

 **Jesse**: Okay, so why aren't software developers interested in becoming a profession akin to doctors and lawyers?
 Or do you do you refute the the the assumption of that claim?

-**Bob**:I think the older a programmer is, the more interested they are in adopting some kind of professionalism standard.
+**Bob**: I think the older a programmer is, the more interested they are in adopting some kind of professionalism standard.
 And I think that's true across the board of any industry.
 When you're very young, all you want to do is get in.

 And then as you learn more and you learn more, you you start to feel the cost and the weight of responsibility.